Letterbook/Letterbook/docs/decisions/11-abac-claims.md

 ## Claims

-The initial set of claims to work from
+This set of claims captures the foreseeable actions that clients would attempt to perform for regular members.
+It ignores a lot of moderator and system administrator needs, for now.
+We should revisit that after we've done some admin and moderator focussed UX research.
+It's worth noting that many of these claims might never be delegated.
+Part of the value in enumerating them is to make it unambiguous that they are withheld when some other claims _are_ delegated.

 Profile
+- `Owner` (holder is the owner, useful to help limit the size of tokens)
+- `Guest` (holder has (or may have) some delegated claims from another party)
 - `Rename` (actions related to the display name and handle)
 - `Edit` (actions related to other fields like description and pfp)
 - `Follow` (follow other profiles)
-- `Unfollow` (stop following other propfiles)
+- `Unfollow` (stop following other profiles)
 - `ApproveFollower` (approve, reject, or remove followers)
 - `Block` (actions related to moderation tools like block, mute, etc)
 - `ReadNotif` (view the notifications sent to the profile)